THE POWER OF... YET!

 "I would have despaired unless I had believed that I would see the goodness of the LORD in the land of the living.
-Wait for the LORD; be strong, and let your heart take courage; yes, wait for the LORD." - Proverbs 27:13-14
+Wait for the LORD; be strong, and let your heart take courage; yes, wait for the LORD." -Psalm 27:13-14

 Finally, Sarah couldn't take it anymore.
 She told Abraham to have a child through her Egyptian maid, Hagar.
 Maybe that is what God meant when He said they would have a son.
 Maybe the son would be born in their household.
 She tried to help God out with the fulfillment of His promise.
 That faithless solution ended in disaster; and it is still a problem today for the Jews as they strive with the sons of Ishmael known as the Arabs.

 No, God made a promise, and He was going to keep His promise.
 When Abraham was ninety-nine and Sarah was eighty-nine, the promise came to fruition.
 Abraham and Sarah conceived a son!
 How cool is that!?
 Isaac was the son of miracle birth, the son born by the power of the promise of God.

 Although it would have been very easy in those nearly thirty years of waiting to lose hope, Abraham did not.
 He kept clinging to the promise that God had given him.
 When each pregnancy test showed a negative result, and Sarah began to cry once again, Abraham reminded her not to worry.
 The promise was coming ... it just hadn't come yet.

 Would you like to know something that is very small but very powerful?
 Something that can turn your doubts into faith?
 Something that can take a terrible storm and add a shimmering ray of sunshine and hope?

 It is the little word yet.
 Just think how your outlook would change if you added the word yet to every bit of discouraging news.

 “I haven’t seen a turnaround in my health problems… yet!”